ad-freiburg/esa2018-experiment/BLOGPOST.md

 None of these papers were even considered for acceptance in the other PC.
 Those numbers were smaller after Phase 1 (before the discussions), but did not change anymore after Phase 3 (gray-zone discussions).
 At least one third of the submissions were thus clear rejects in the sense that it is unlikely that any other PC would have accepted any of them.
-There was only one paper with a score difference of 3 or more between the two PCs.
+There was only a single paper with a score difference of 3 or more between the two PCs.
 It was a clear accept in one PC (all reviewers gave it a +2, praising the strong results), while the other PC was very critical of its meaningfulness.

+**Is there a natural cutoff for the number of accepted papers** For a rate of accepted papers of 10%, the overlap in the set of accepted papers was 40% (corresponding to the 4% "clear accepts").
+For rates between 14% to 40%, the overlap varied rather erratically between 54% and 70%.
+Increasing the rate of accepted papers beyond that, showed a steady increase in the overlap (due to the "clear rejects" at the bottom).
+There is no natural cutoff short of the "clear rejects".

 **How effective were the various reviewing phases?**
-The overlap in the number of accepted papers fluctuated between 58% and 75% over the reviewing process, but these changes were not statistically significant.
-It also depends heavily on the acceptance rate; see the website for details.<sup>1</sup>
+We have seen that the overlap for a fixed acceptance rate is a rather unreliable measure.
-We investigated this in more detail by comparing the *rankings* of the two PCs of those papers that were at least considered for acceptance (at least one reviewer speaks up) from phase to phase.
+I therefore also compared the *rankings* of the two PCs among those papers for which at least one reviewer considered acceptance.
-Ranking similarity was computed the Kendall tau correleation (1 for identical rankings, 0 for random rankings, -1 if one is the reverse of the other); again see the website for details.<sup>1</sup>
+Ranking similarity was computed the Kendall tau correleation (1 for identical rankings, 0 for random rankings, -1 if one is the reverse of the other); see the website for details.<sup>1</sup>
-The similarity was 46% after Phase 1, 66% after Phase 2, and 62% after Phase 3, where the increase after Phase 1 is statistically significant.
+This similarity was 46% after Phase 1, 66% after Phase 2, and 62% after Phase 3, where the increase after Phase 1 is statistically significant (p = 0.02).
-This suggests that the per-paper dicussions play an important role for objectifying paper scores, while the discussions of papers in the "gray zone" add little or nothing in that respect.
+This suggests that the per-paper dicussions play an important role for objectifying paper scores, while any further discussions add little or nothing in that respect.
+This also correlates well with the experience that PC members are willing to adapt their scores *once* after reading the reviews from the other PC members, but after that, their opinion is more or less fixed.

-**In summary, the PCs did a very good job in separating the wheat from the chaff.
+**In summary, the PCs did a good job in separating the wheat from the chaff.
-There also appeared to be at least a partial order in the wheat.
+There appeared to be at least a partial order in the wheat, but there is no natural cutoff.
+The fewer papers are accepted, the more random is the selection.
-The per-paper discussions seem to help, the gray-zone discussions don't.**
+The initial per-paper discussions helped to derandomize review scores.
+Any further discussions had no measurable effect.**

-It is important to note that the above results should be considered **a lower bound** for the consistency of a reviewing process at a computer science conference, for the following reasons:
+It is important to note that the above results should be considered **a lower bound** for the consistency of the reviewing process at a computer science conference, for the following reasons:

 1. ESA is a medium-sized conference with a relatively tightly-knit community and one-tier PCs.
 2. Most PCs nowadays do their work fully electronically without meeting personally.